MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) GetIntInf ( whichiinf int32 ) ( ivalue int32 )

+``ivalue int32``
+     The value of the required integer information item.

 Obtains an integer information item from the task information database.